Jerome Davis (bull rider)

 Jerome Carson Davis (born August 10, 1972) is an American former professional rodeo cowboy who specialized in bull riding.
 He competed in the Professional Rodeo Cowboys Association (PRCA), in which he won the 1995 PRCA bull riding world championship.
 He also competed in the Bull Riders Only (BRO) and Professional Bull Riders (PBR) circuits; the latter of which he was one of the founding members.
+He was also the founder of the semi-professional Southern Extreme Bull Riding Association (SEBRA).
 Since 2022, he has been the head coach of the Carolina Cowboys in the PBR Team Series.
 In 2025, the Cowboys won the PBR Team Series Championship title.

 In 2023, Davis was ranked No. 8 on the list of the top 30 bull riders in PBR history.

 Early life

 Jerome Davis, nicknamed "Jethro", was born in Colorado Springs, Colorado.
 His father, Carson Davis, was stationed there while serving in the U.S. military.

 Six months after his birth, Jerome moved back with his family to the Davis Family Ranch in Archdale, North Carolina, where he grew up and has lived his entire life.

 When asked as a young child what he wanted to become when he grew up, he always responded, "I want to be a bull rider".